 Faculty are encouraged to consider recognized religious holidays when establishing course deadlines and assigning course work and to support students in their religious practices by observing this policy.
 To support faculty in accommodating the religious practices and commitments of our students, Augsburg has established procedures to be followed by students: students are responsible for notifying their instructors of a planned absence due to an observance and/or holiday.

-The religious holiday observance notification procedure is based on the assumption and expectation that students will act in accordance with the Augsburg University Honor Code.
+The religious holiday observance notification procedure is based on the assumption and expectation that students will act in accordance with the Augsburg Standards of Conduct.
 The procedure and subsequent guidelines for students missing class to observe religious holidays are as follows:

 - Students are expected to formally notify their instructors at least two weeks in advance that they will miss class in order to observe a religious holiday.
 Students are to complete the Religious Observance Notification Form.